winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 A disciplined and pure person\\
 Surely will arrive in a good region.”

 107\. Āmrapālī fetched a small seat and sat in front of the Buddha.
-He gradually taught her the Dharma, teaching, instructing, profiting, and delighting her.
+He then gradually taught her the Dharma, teaching, instructing, profiting, and delighting her.
 He discussed generosity, precepts, how to be born in heaven, the great danger of desire that’s polluting and impure, and the obstacle of the higher contaminants.
 [He praised] escaping it as the [most subtle, pure, and] supreme thing.
 {: #p107}

 108\.
 The Bhagavān then knew that her mind was softened, joyous, shaded, light, and easily educated.
 As was the way of Buddhas, he then taught her the noble truth of suffering, suffering’s formation, suffering’s cessation, and the truth of suffering’s escape.